-Any request for a trial dateto be continued must be made by motion filed with the Court following a good faith conference with opposing counsel.
+Any request that a trial date be continued must be made by motion filed with the Court following a good faith conference with opposing counsel.
 If there is agreement, the Court will usually approve a continuance.
 If there is no agreement, a response indicating the grounds for opposition must be filed.